KhushJain/node-weather-website/README.md

 # node-weather-website
 #### The website displays the weather details of the given location.
 It uses data from mapbox.com and darksky.net
-#### I have deployed the app.
+#### The app is deployed.
 You can use it by clicking on the following link: https://khush-weather-app.herokuapp.com/